wdelfuego/nova-calendar/docs/upgrading.md

 If you encounter *any* issues or unclarities, **please** 🙏,[ open a GitHub issue](https://github.com/wdelfuego/nova-calendar/issues) and let me know so I can make the upgrade process smoother for the next reader.

+Creating, maintaining and supporting this package is a lot of work, but I want to deliver the best quality code and support that I can.
+If you are using this package commercially and find it helpful, please consider [sponsoring](https://github.com/sponsors/wdelfuego) me to help me make time for maintaining this project and supporting the users.

 ## 1. Create or update the config file